 Sportsmanship Cup Schedule Page

-Sunday December 15, 2013: The game schedules for the 17th Annual Sportsmanship Cup have been published.
+Update (December 14 at 9:30 pm): The game schedules for the 18th Annual Sportsmanship Cup on Saturday and Sunday December 20 and 21, 2014 have now been published.

 |Boys Under 14||Girls Under 14|

 |Boys Under 12||Girls Under 12|

 In addition, continuing a tradition begun last year, we will have a special Sportsmanship Cup VIP game at Hawthorne School on Sunday December 21 at 11:15 am.
 Any registered VIP player is welcome to attend but please RSVP to .

 2014 Cup Notes

 - No one has a vested interest in the schedule.
 We reserve the right to make changes in the interests of the tournament as a whole, and we may do so.
 Please check the schedules regularly in case we have to make adjustments.
 Nevertheless, please do not ask us to make changes.
 If you think you see a clear error (a team scheduled for more or less than four games, a team playing without a long enough break - minimum of three hours between start times), please send an email to .